HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 }
 ```

 This capability is at an early stage as well.
 It is only supported on Chrome OS.
 Currently, 36 desktop sites and 11 mobile sites use this capability, for example, [Periodex](https://periodex.co/), a PWA showing the periodic table of elements.
-This app uses the `capture_links` configuration as shown in the listing above: If supported, the browser should reuse the existing window, otherwise, open a new one, and if that’s not supported, it should behave as normal.
+This app uses the `capture_links` configuration as shown in the listing above: If supported, the browser should reuse the existing window, otherwise, open a new one, and if that's not supported, it should behave as normal.

 ### Hardware APIs
 The next set of capabilities focuses on hardware-related APIs.
 In Chromium-based browsers, there are many APIs to access hardware interfaces, including but not limited to USB, Bluetooth, and serial devices.
 Furthermore, the Generic Sensor API allows you to read from device sensors.
 All capabilities discussed in this section are only available on Chromium-based browsers and on systems where the respective hardware interface or sensor is present.

 #### Web USB API
 The [Web USB API](https://web.dev/usb/) allows developers to access USB devices without any drivers or third-party applications.
-For instance, this capability is interesting for firmware updaters that developers otherwise would have to implement as separate native apps for different platforms.
+For instance, this capability is interesting for firmware updates that developers otherwise would have to implement as separate platform-specific apps for different platforms.
 You need to call the `navigator.usb.requestDevice()` method to access USB devices.
 It takes an object which defines filters for the list of all connected USB devices.
 You need to specify the `vendorId` at least.
 The browser shows a device picker where the user can choose a matching device.
 From there, you can begin a device session.

 ```js
 try {